rackerlabs/docs-developer-blog/_posts/2018-09-07-upgrading-oracle-business-intelligence-discoverer-part-2.md

 Use the same entry that exists in the `tnsnames.ora` file on your Oracle E-Business Suite Release 12 application tier server node.
-The database name must match the two_task entry in the dbc file.
+The database name must match the TWO_TASK entry in the dbc file.

 ### Upgrade or create Discoverer EUL